ChrisMcKee1/ChatUI/docs/architecture/state-data-flow.md

 # State Management and Data Flow

-This diagram illustrates how user interactions flow through context providers and services to update application state.
+This diagram illustrates how application state is managed and flows between contexts, services, and external systems in response to user interactions.

 ```mermaid
 %%{init: {'theme':'dark'}}%%